JPAKhalife/SYSC3110Project/README.md

 This repository presently contains Milestone 1 of the SYSC 3110 project.
 This deliverable is comprised of a simplified, text-based implementation of Scrabble.
 This Scrabble game is the 'model' component of the MVC design pattern.
 This game supports two to four players.
 On a player's turn, the player will be able to place letters onto the board to create words and will be awarded points based on the letters used in the completed word.
 A simplified version of the game is used, which does not include blank tiles or premium squares.

+Presently, this game contains an imperfect implementation of the game logic.
+When a player exchanges letters on his/her rack, exchanges must be made from the letter at the highest index to the lowest.
+If this is not adhered to, the indexes of the other letters will shift down, which may result in IndexOutOfBounds errors being thrown.

 The following is a breakdown of the details of future deliverables- outlining how the current implementation of the game will be expanded.

 Deliverable 2 will use the game logic of Deliverable 1, but will include a Graphical User Interface.
 With this change, the Scrabble game will adhere to the complete MVC design pattern.
 Additionally, a thorough unit testing module will be created to ensure the game operates as intended.